The BEST Smoked Beef Tenderloin (Bacon-Wrapped)

 - Place the whole tenderloin on a stainless steel cooling wrack and place the wrack on the grates of your smoker.
 This makes it super easy to remove the meat when it is finished.

-- Calibrate your temp probe per manuafacture instructions.
+- Calibrate your temp probe per manufacturer instructions.

 What to serve with this

-The great thing about a smoked beef tenderloin is that it pairs with almost anything, depending on the occasion.
+Similar to the best London broil recipe, this smoked beef tenderloin pairs with almost anything, depending on the occasion.

-If this is a casual family dinner, you can't go wrong with mashed potatoes or our best macaroni and cheese, and maybe some homemade crusty bread.
+If this is a casual family dinner, you can’t go wrong with mashed potatoes made with garlic, our bacon macaroni and cheese, and maybe some rustic crusty bread.
 You can serve this with anything that would go well with prime rib.

 This is a matter of personal preference.
 Many people like to use cherry wood or apple wood for a smoke flavor.
 My preference is hickory.